Nizarel/DevOps_DevSecOps/Scenarios/DependencyContainerScanning/WhiteSource-Dependency.md

 With a White Source [account setup](./WhiteSource-Setup.md) we need to add a configuration file to the source code that will be associated with the project.
 This will need to be done for each repo.

 _If a configuration has already been added to your source skip downloading the template and review the configuration as indicated below._ A template configuration for WhiteSource can be found [here](https://s3.amazonaws.com/unified-agent/wss-unified-agent.config) and will need to have several settings altered before being committed to the repository.
+To retrieve the api key, navigate to the **Integrate** tab in your whitesource organization.

 ## Minimum configuration details